higorkr/dbtcloudpleo/README.md

 ## MMR - Data Modelling - Higor Kirchermair

-From the raw tables provided it was developed a pipeline of data modelling in DBT to create a refined table that will be connected to the BI analysis.
+From the raw tables provided it was developed a pipeline of data modelling in DBT to create a refined table that will be connected to the BI.

 - **Part 1**: BigQuery Initial Treatment Procedures
 - **Part 2**: DBT Data Modeling Code